-The United Kingdom (UK) just announced details of its plan to quarantine all travelers arriving into the country for 14 days, as the rest of the world looks in contrast to open borders and end quarantine restrictions.
+The United Kingdom (UK) 14 day quarantine is here, it’s live and it’s been launched as the rest of the world looks in contrast to open borders and end quarantine restrictions.
 The measures have now been clarified by Priti Patel, UK Secretary Of State and feature fines, spot checks and more scrutiny to incoming visits than ever before.

 According to statements by Priti Patel, Secretary of State For The UK Home Office, incoming passengers will be made to fill out contact details providing an address, or be sent to a government quarantine hotel at their own expense and asked to quarantine for 14 days, for arrivals from June 8th, 2020.
 Anyone who cannot satisfy these requirements will likely be returned to their point of origin.

-Further plans are in place to fine quarantine rule breakers if found to be in breach of the 14 day rules, and spot checks will be made to enforce rules.
+Further plans are in place to fine quarantine rule breakers if found to be in breach of the 14 day rules, and spot checks will be made via mobile phone to enforce rules.
+The spot checks are said by police only to be done by ringing your mobile telephone, which makes the efficacy highly questionable.
 Here’s how the 14 day quarantine rules look look…

-- £1000 fine for breaking quarantine isolation, including leaving home.
+- £1000 fine for breaking quarantine isolation, with each fine increasing.

 - Contact details must be shared for returning residents and visitors.